 WIP allows IT professionals to choose which applications are permitted to work with company data.
 They can also prevent data copying from one program to another.

-According to the notification made by Microsoft, WIP was about to enter a “sunset” phase, which means “deprecation” in the context of product lifecycles.
-According to the language used by Microsoft, “a feature or capability is no longer under developing stage and may be eliminated in upcoming versions” constitutes a “deprecation.”
+According to the notification made by Microsoft, WIP was about to enter a "sunset" phase, which means "depreciation" in the context of product lifecycles.
+According to the language used by Microsoft, "a feature or capability is no longer under developing stage and may be eliminated in upcoming versions" constitutes "depreciation."

 Neither the notification nor the document URLs mentioned provided information about the precise date on which Microsoft Enterprise would delete WIP.
 Microsoft would prefer WIP's customers to use Windows Purview Data Security and Windows Purview Data Loss Prevention instead.